rodrigoazlima/xpath-sanitizer/README.md

 # xpath-sanitizer

-Java utilities to sanitize Strings to mitigate XPath injection and related input risks (path traversal, XSS-in-filenames, command separators), with examples and tests.
+Utilities for sanitizing strings to mitigate XPath injection and related input risks (path traversal, XSS-in-filenames, command separators).
+Includes documentation and tests.

 ## Overview
-This repository provides a small, focused sanitizer utility intended for use anywhere you accept user-controlled text that will be used in sensitive contexts (e.g., file names or XPath queries).
+This repository provides a focused sanitizer intended for situations where user-controlled text is used in sensitive contexts (e.g., file names or XPath queries).
 It includes:
 - A simple `Sanitizer` interface and a reference `SanitizerImpl` implementation
-- A tiny demo `Main` entry point
+- A small demo entry point (`Main`)
 - Documentation with examples in the `doc/` folder
 - JUnit 5 tests validating behavior